-Hence when the hardworking community of Sikhs led by Mr. S.S.
+Hence, when the hardworking community of Sikhs led by Mr. S.S.
 Khandhari approached the government of Dubai for a proper place for worship, its ruler, Sheikh Rashid Al Maktoum, gladly obliged and donated a massive plot of land, 24,500 square feet, for building a Gurudwara.
 His only request was that it be a top-notch place in terms of its construction, design, and interiors.
 There are many other religious places to visit in Dubai for tourists and residents of the United Arab Emirates.

 Mr. Khandhari obliged, with the help of many friends, to make the dream of every Sikh a reality.
 The Gurudwara was named Gurudwara Nanak Durbar and was inaugurated on the 17th of January, 2010.
 It took almost six years for the construction and interiors to finish.
 The world-renowned Holford Associates and Paul Bishop Design Associates led the design and project management project.
-Richard Adams, another expert in Gurudwara design, was also called upon to help give the final design.
+Richard Adams, another expert in Gurudwara design, was also called upon to help with the final design.
 Paul Bishop and Arafeh Bashir visited Gurudwaras in India, particularly the Harminder Sahib, to study the paintings and frescos.

-Mr. S.S.Khadhari, the visionary and Chairman of Al Dobowi Group in Dubai, reminisces in his book, “The Temple of My Dreams,” that he wanted a Gurudwara in Dubai that reflects the ethos of Sikhism as well as the rulers of UAE and that is, tolerance and universal brotherhood.
+Mr. S.S.
+Khadhari, the visionary and Chairman of Al Dobowi Group in Dubai, reminisces in his book “The Temple of My Dreams” that he wanted a Gurudwara in Dubai that reflected the ethos of Sikhism as well as the rulers of UAE: tolerance and universal brotherhood.
 So, the Gurudwara’s design in Dubai focused on ensuring that people from all religions could come here and have delicious food daily during its operations.

 Gurudwara Dubai